Pros and cons of solar panels: They're usually worth it

 13 min read

-For most homeowners, going solar is a no-brainer.
-It lowers your electric bills and reduces your carbon footprint.
-It will often boost your home value and can protect you from blackouts when you pair solar panels with an energy storage system.
-If you finance your solar panel installation with a zero-down loan, you can even start saving right away.
+For most homeowners, going solar is a smart financial move.
+For starters, it lowers your electric bills and reduces your carbon footprint.
+It also often boosts your home value and can protect you from blackouts if you pair solar panels with an energy storage system.
+And if you finance your solar panel installation with a zero-down loan, you can even start saving right away.

 • 100% free to use, 100% online